 They cannot, at present (though this will change) sign prescriptions or order X-Rays, so will need to get a GP's approval.

-Our Physician Associate, Sumeira, may see you for 'urgent for today' problems in duty surgery or for more long term condition monitoring.
-She will also follow up her own patients just as a doctor would, order tests and refer patients as necessary.
-You may book appointments with her - she can deal with the full range of medical and psychological issues.
+Our Physician Associates, Sumeira and Sobhan, may see you for 'urgent for today' problems in duty surgery or for more long term condition monitoring.
+They will also follow up their own patients just as a doctor would, order tests and refer patients as necessary.
+They can deal with the full range of medical and psychological issues and work closely with the doctors and other team members.

 ANPs are qualified nurses with additional qualifications (Masters level) to allow them to prescribe medicines and to assess and manage a range of long-term conditions such as diabetes or acute illnesses or minor injuries.
 They can also carry out nursing skills such as dressings and immunisations, so a hybrid role between a doctor and a Practice Nurse.